georgegillams/aws/README.md

 # aws

-This is a collection of scripts and tools used to manage my AWS instance.
+This is a collection of scripts and tools used to manage my AWS instance and the processes/sites I have running inside it

 ## Setup